ARFID, Neurodivergence and You

 Food phobias are irrational fear, disgust or anger emotional reactions to certain aspects of food.
 Sometimes a phobia can be triggered by a real life experience, but more often it is an inherited biological trait.

-When phobias are hereditary, you will often find a first or second stage blood relative who also has a phobia.
-First stage is 1 link out, such as parents, child or sibling.
-A second stage is two links out, such as a cousins, aunt/uncle, grand parent or grand child.
+When phobias are hereditary, you will often find a blood family member who also has a phobia.
 Their phobia may not be the same as what you are experiencing, nor even food related, but on average, the phobia is similar.
-This is a strong indicator that the phobia is neurological, and the thing it picked in this case is food related.
+When this occurs, it is a strong indicator that the phobia is hereditary, where the phobia your brain decided fits best is food related.

 Once we have a phobia, we often construct stories around the phobia and then act out those stories.
 This can add foods to the phobic list, or make our methods for managing the phobic response ritualistic.